kael558/AI21_Discord/README.md

 This will start the scraper and output the data into the AI21.csv file in the data folder.

-### 📁 Running the Index Setup
+### 📁 Setting up the Vector Database
 Once the raw data has been collected via the scraper, it must be indexed into a vector database.
 Running the following will do so:
 `python bot.py`

 This will index all the data from AI21.csv into a vector database which can be queried when the Bot needs it.

-### ⚙️ Running the .sh script
+### ⚙️ Putting it all Together
 An restart_client.sh script is provided for Linux.
 It does the following:
  - Stops the Discord Bot if it is running
- - Deletes all the AI21 data
+ - Deletes the existing AI21 data
- - Runs the scraper to collect the data
+ - Runs the scraper to collect the updated data
- - Runs the index setup to index the data
+ - Sets up the vector database
  - Restarts the Discord Bot

 This script can be run like so: